OSGeo/gdal/doc/source/drivers/raster/gti.rst

   For example: ``tileindex.gti``

+.. _raster.gti.stac_geoparquet:

 STAC GeoParquet support
 -----------------------

 .. versionadded:: 3.10

-The driver can support `STAC GeoParquet catalogs <https://stac-utils.github.io/stac-geoparquet/latest/spec/stac-geoparquet-spec>`_, provided GDAL is built with :ref:`vector.parquet` support.
+The driver can support `STAC GeoParquet catalogs <https://radiantearth.github.io/stac-geoparquet-spec/latest/>`_, provided GDAL is built with :ref:`vector.parquet` support.
 It can make use of fields (``proj:code``, ``proj:epsg``, ``proj:wkt2``, or ``proj:projson``) and ``proj:transform`` from the
 `Projection Extension Specification <https://github.com/stac-extensions/projection/>`_, to correctly infer the appropriate projection and resolution.

+Since GDAL 3.13, program :ref:`gdal_raster_index` can generate such catalogs with the ``--profile STAC-GeoParquet`` option.

 Example of a valid connection string: ``GTI:/vsicurl/https://github.com/stac-utils/stac-geoparquet/raw/main/tests/data/naip.parquet``